 Members shall not knowingly make a false or inaccurate statement, mislead or otherwise allow those with whom it deals to operate with a false impression of anything relating to the business between the member and that of another party.

-Members will behave in a respectful, and ethical manner in relation to other APSCo membersnon-members and their staff.
+Members will behave in a respectful, and ethical manner in relation to other APSCo members, non-members and their staff.

 Rule 3 – Staff Training